 The best reason to put your trust in NSF certifications?
 It’s not simply a one-and-done audit, but an ongoing process.
 Maintaining certification involves regular on-site inspections and re-testing to guarantee that the high bar is always met.

-What are the different types of testing?
+What are the different types of testing we perform?

 To ensure the highest quality, we make sure to perform rigorous testing on all ingredients that enter our facility, as well as finished formulas.
 We do both internal and 3rd party testing, including microbiological testing, physical testing, analytical concentration testing (ex.
 ICP-MS, HPLC), and identity testing (ex.
 FT-IR, TLC).